Peutz-Jeghers Syndrome – Definition

 Genetic Diagnostics

-The diagnosis of “Peutz-Jeghers syndrome” is confirmed by the detection of a heterozygous germline mutation in the STK11 gene through sequence analysis and, if necessary, a subsequent deletion/duplication analysis.
+The diagnosis of “Peutz-Jeghers syndrome” is confirmed by the detection of a heterozygous pathogenic germline variant in the STK11 gene through sequence analysis and, if necessary, a subsequent deletion/duplication analysis.
 Panel examinations consisting of multiple genes, as well as exome or genome sequencing, may also be helpful.

 Diagnostic Criteria